Book Review: The Wisdom of Crowds

 So, we decided as a research company, we should do a scenario test of the theory, and see if the insights are to be trusted.

-We attended the B2B Marketing Expo 2021 and decided that at our stand we should test the theory from a Market Research point of view, to see how people reacted to such a simple task of guessing sweets.
+We attended the B2B Marketing Expo 2021 and decided that, at our stand, we should test the theory from a Market Research perspective to see how people reacted to the simple task of guessing sweets.
 The results were staggering.
-The different perceptions to the amount show how no two people think alike, with some guessing as little as 250, and some roaring over 12,000 jelly beans.
+The different perceptions of the number show that no two people think alike, with some guessing as few as 250 and others guessing over 12,000 jelly beans.
 The result?
 Of course, it’s somewhere in the middle.
-Using the theory the closest single guess we got was a total of 192 away from the amount.
+Using the theory, the closest single guess we got was 192 away from the actual amount.
 Using the Wisdom Of The Crowd method, the combined guess of everyone who participated was closer than anyone person guess!
-It’s amazing to think it took just the 102 people who guessed the total at our event to be so close to the real answer as a whole, rather than an individual.
+It’s amazing to think that just the 102 people who guessed the total at our event were so close to the real answer as a whole, rather than to an individual.

 Each person was asked to fill in a form for their guesses to obey the following rules.
 They could see the jar in front of them, understand what was inside and what they were being asked to do.
 They were told that the jar was completely full, not hollow in the middle and that it had been counted individually to get the total.
 Even when people were in groups, they were asked not to share what they thought to influence others.

-In conclusion, when the environment is set up correctly for a scenario such as this; The Wisdom Of The Crowd works.
-We believe this in terms of research too.
-If brands want to know opinions and thoughts on their products or services, that if you ask the right people, and the right circumstances, the results you will get are better than anyone staff member, and allow you to make decisions and changes with confidence; knowing the many feel this way, rather than the few.
+In conclusion, when the environment is set up correctly for a scenario such as this, the Wisdom Of The Crowd works.
+We believe this based on research, too.
+If brands want to know opinions and thoughts on their products or services, then if you ask the right people, and under the right circumstances, the results you will get are better than those of any staff member, and allow you to make decisions and changes with confidence, knowing that many feel this way, rather than the few.